 Nem Chua Da Nang

-Da Nang fermented raw pork: ground pork mixed with cooked red rice (not plain rice), garlic, chile, salt, and sugar, wrapped in banana leaf and fermented 2-3 days at room temperature until tangy and pink.
+Da Nang fermented raw pork: ground pork mixed with shredded cooked pork skin, roasted rice powder, garlic, chile, salt, and sugar, wrapped in banana leaf and fermented 2-3 days at room temperature until tangy and pink.

 Nem chua is a pan-Vietnamese fermented pork tradition with strong regional variants.
 The Thanh Hoa (north-central) version is the most famous and uses plain glutinous rice; the Da Nang version distinguishes itself by using red glutinous rice and a higher sugar level.
 Banana-leaf wrapping is structural — the leaf's natural surface yeast helps inoculate the fermentation, and the airtight package creates the anaerobic environment lactic-acid bacteria need.

 Translucent-pink, springy, tangy raw pork — closer to a Spanish chorizo's lactic edge than to anything cooked.
 The Da Nang version is sweeter and milder than the famous Thanh Hoa northern style, and the cooked red rice gives a chewy speckle of grain through the bite.
 A sliver of raw garlic and one tiny chile under the leaf hit on the first chew.
-Eaten on its own or with a fresh fig leaf wrap.
+Eaten on its own or wrapped in a fresh coral-tree (Erythrina) or guava leaf.
 A bad batch smells of ammonia or cheese — discard immediately; food safety is real here.

 Lactic-acid fermentation: the cooked rice provides starch, which feeds Lactobacillus naturally present on the meat and banana leaf.
 They produce lactic acid, dropping pH from ~6 to ~4.5 over 48 hours, which preserves the raw pork by inhibiting pathogens and gives the sour bite.
 Baking powder (a mild base) buffers the early ferment so the surface doesn't sour faster than the centre.
 Pork must be hyper-fresh and never frozen — frozen meat releases water on thawing and the ferment goes mushy and unsafe.